qdread/biodiversity-farm2fork-analysis/README.md

 ## Availability of data

-The raw data are archived in (location to be determined).
+The raw data are archived on a [Figshare repository](https://doi.org/10.6084/m9.figshare.14892087).

-Some files are included as compressed `.tar.gz` files and will need to be decompressed before running the code:
+All the data on the Figshare repository are included as compressed `.zip` files and will need to be decompressed before running the code.
+If all the `.zip` files are extracted into the same root directory, this will maintain the file tree structure used in the code.

-- The NLCD 30m land cover for the contiguous USA, Alaska, and Hawaii
-- All raw FAOSTAT data files
-- The USDA NASS 2012 Census of Agriculture data file
+The file names and paths to the data within the archive are listed in this repository `docs/data_filenames.csv`.

 *last modified by QDR, 30 June 2021*